developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 draft: false
 description: >-
   Integrate custom UI with Kratos, the opensource identity and user management solution.
-Build and deploy a Single Page Application to GitHub Pages.
+Build and deploy a Single Page Application (SPA) to GitHub Pages.
 categories:
   - Kratos
   - JavaScript